Getting business ideas in the Philippines can be a game of luck.

 - No need to set up a physical office, as you can operate your business at home or rent a co-working space.

 - Tight competition with established digital marketing agencies and consultants not only in the Philippines but also in other locations such as India and Australia.

 - Intense workload, as you’ll be juggling multiple roles when you’re starting out until you form your own team.

-Why it’s a profitable business: Clients pay around Php 2,000 to Php 3,000 per one-hour life coaching session.
-The income can be higher when you do business coaching to high-level clients such as corporate executives.
+Why it’s a profitable business: Clients pay around PHP 2,000 to PHP 3,000 per one-hour life coaching session.
+The income can be higher when you do business coaching for high-level clients such as corporate executives.